bottlesdevs/programs/Reviews/gog.md

 Additional notes: n/a

 **Is it usable?**
-Grade: Gold
+Grade: Silver
-Additional notes: It is usable, has very rare glitches like on window resize.
+Additional notes: It is usable, has very rare glitches like on window resize and some features doesn't works, like changing default Downloads path.

 **Final grade? (the lower evaluation from previous questions)**
-Grade: Gold
+Grade: Silver
 Additional notes: n/a

 **Additional notes**